 Fundraising: 15 companies from last year’s list have raised a combined $180M in equity funding from investors.
 2 raised a $50M+ rounds.

-HolonIQ’s annual list of the most innovative EdTech startupsacross Latin America.
+HolonIQ’s inaugural list of the 50 most promising Digital Health startups from Latin America.